 Sala Rattanakosin

 A boutique riverside hotel with direct sight lines to Wat Arun from the rooftop bar, walking distance to Wat Pho and the Grand Palace.
 Agoda score 9.0.
-The location is the product: you're in the old city, which means early mornings look different.
-The limitation is scale: it's small, books early, and lacks the amenity range of the larger riverside properties.
+The location is the product, since being in the old city means early mornings look different.
+The trade-off is scale, since it's small, books early, and lacks the amenity range of the larger riverside properties.

 Mandarin Oriental Bangkok